xing-zheng/Docs/aspnet/fundamentals/logging.rst

 When adding logging statements to your application, you must specify a `LogLevel <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Logging/LogLevel/index.html>`_.
 The LogLevel allows you to control the verbosity of the logging output from your application, as well as the ability to pipe different kinds of log messages to different loggers.
 For example, you may wish to log debug messages to a local file, but log errors to the machine's event log or a database.

-ASP.NET Core defines six levels of logging verbosity:
+ASP.NET Core defines six levels of logging verbosity, ordered by increasing importance or severity:

-Debug
+Trace
   Used for the most detailed log messages, typically only valuable to a developer debugging an issue.
 These messages may contain sensitive application data and so should not be enabled in a production environment. *Disabled by default.* Example: ``Credentials: {"User":"someuser", "Password":"P@ssword"}``

-Verbose
+Debug
   These messages have short-term usefulness during development.
 They contain information that may be useful for debugging, but have no long-term value.
 This is the default most verbose level of logging.
 Example: ``Entering method Configure with flag set to true``

 Information